Ajmat-Ali/AJX-Creator-Panel/README.md

 - Login using username or email + password
 - Authentication state managed using Context API
-- Login status stored in memory (Context)
+- Login status stored in memory (Context) and LocalStorage to be login until/unless user don't logout manually

 3. Protected Routes (Private Routing)